adlkhan/development-environment/README.md

-These are my personal dotfiles that I have configured for my development environment.
-Dotfiles in this directory should be symlinked to home directory.
+Most dotfiles need to be symlinked to the home directory for customizing various software.

 Symlink example